 Stanford Institute for Economic Policy Research (SIEPR)

-Senior Fellow at the Stanford Institute for Economic Policy Research, at the Precourt Institute for Energy and at the Woods Institute for the Enviornment and Professor, by courtesy, of EconomicsOn Leave from 10/01/2021 To 12/31/2021
+Senior Fellow at the Stanford Institute for Economic Policy Research and at the Precourt Institute for Energy, Emeritus

 Current Research and Scholarly InterestsMy research interests are broadly in environmental economics and related areas of industrial organization and public economics.
 My policy-related focus within these fields is climate change and energy markets.